 I’ve met quite a few “yachties” during my travels over the years.
 People who work as yacht & sailboat crewmembers for a living.

 Today, my friend Katie shares her experience working on yachts, along with tips on how to find yacht jobs.
-It’s truly a fascinating way to earn money while traveling the world!
+It’s truly a fascinating way to earn money traveling the world!
 Here’s Katie:

 There are around 37,000 yacht crew members employed on the 6,000+ superyachts around the world.
 And that doesn’t even count the smaller yachts and sailboats out there too.